sh-waqar/stylelint-declaration-use-variable/README.md

 ## Usage

-Add it to your stylelint config `plugins` array, then add `"declaration-use-variable"` to your rules, specifying the property for which you want to check the usage of scss variable.
+Add it to your stylelint config `plugins` array, then add `"declaration-use-variable"` to your rules, specifying the property for which you want to check the usage of variable.

 Like so: